 Late May – Early April 1815.

-At 6 with no sign of Lennox returning Johnston handed over his stores to the Commissariat and set off without a blind clue as to were to find the regiment.
-With night falling Johnston soon had to admit defeat and began searching for a billet to spend the night.
+At the appointed time, with no sign of Lennox returning Johnston handed over his stores to the Commissariat and set off without a clue as to were to find the regiment.
+As night fell, Johnston had to admit defeat and began searching for a billet to spend the night.
 Despite the generally friendly reception by the locals so far, Johnston was unable to find a place to spend the night until he ran into a man that had been the butcher to the Scots Greys when they had last been on the continent in 1798.
-Upon hearing that Johnston was in the RNBD he afforded him the hospitality of a lost family member, the Greys were after all in familiar country.
+Upon hearing that Johnston was in the RNBD the butcher afforded him the hospitality of a lost family member, the Greys were after all in familiar country.

 Sergeant Johnston caught up with the Greys at Denderhouten.
-A small village of quaint country houses set amidst a splay of rich agricultural tableland, clustered around the spire of an impressive Medieval church and a Village Hall, roughly halfway between Ghent and Brussels.
+A small village of country houses, clustered around the spire of an impressive Medieval church and a Village Hall, roughly halfway between Ghent and Brussels.
 He rode in and reported himself, then asked whether Mr. Lennox had found his missing tents.
 To his surprise he was told that the quartermaster had not found the missing articles with any of the Troop Sergeant Major’s and had put him on report, holding him responsible for their loss.

 Helpfully these provincial maidens’ only means of communicating with the British was to mindlessly nod and say, “Yaw, yaw,” to everything.
-Taking advantage of this Kinchant subsequently proposition one in French, who co-operatively replied to his initial advance.
-“Yaw yaw,” she said agreeably, however when he made his first pass the girl suddenly realised what she had agreed to, and proved that the parents of girls in the war torn low countries didn’t need to worry when it came to soldiers.
+Taking advantage of this Kinchant subsequently propositioned one young lass in French, who co-operatively replied to his initial advance; “Yaw yaw,” she said agreeably, however when he made his first advance the girl suddenly realised what she had agreed to, and proved that the parents of girls in the war torn low countries didn’t need to worry when it came to soldiers.
 Screaming and wriggling, kicking and punching she forced Kinchant to beat a hasty and precipitous retreat.

-On the up side he was at least now feeling a little freer in coin, having gotten his father to pay his bills.
-As it was he would not need cash sent over as the exchange rate was 17.1/2 francs to £1, and any romantic disappointments could be assuaged by taking a leave to the familiar and friendly houses of Brussels and Ghent, where he could take his pick of numerous more tempting “Pieces” and where his French advances, would be welcomed in a more professional manner.
+On the bright side Kinchant was at least now feeling a little freer in coin, having gotten his father to pay his bills.
+As it was he would not need cash sent over as the exchange rate was 17.1/2 francs to £1.
+And any romantic disappointments could be assuaged by taking a leave to the familiar and friendly houses of Brussels and Ghent, where he could take his pick of numerous more tempting “Pieces” and where his French advances, would be welcomed in a more professional manner.
 In the meantime he had other things to distract him.

-At the end of these evidences Bvt Maj Poole stood as officer commanding Johnston’s troop and dutifully testified to the sergeant’s 5-6 years good service and conduct, these words were then backed by Lt MacMillan, the adjutant.
+At the end of these testimonies Bvt, Maj.
+Poole stood, as officer commanding Johnston’s troop, and dutifully testified to the sergeant’s five years of good service and conduct, these words were then backed by Lt, MacMillan, the adjutant.
 The court then deliberated and on the basis of the prosecuting officer being unable to substantiate the amount of tents handed over initially, they found Sergeant Johnston innocent and he returned to duty with a clear record.

 Sources used in this series.